MohamedKhedr700/core-auth/README.md

 The `Authentication` facade is responsible for handling the login process.

-The `Authentication` facade uses the `default_provider` key in `config/authentication.php` file to process the login.
+The `Authentication` facade uses the `default_provider` from the `config/authentication.php` file to process the login.

 <br>